 Whether or not you are prepared to leave the abuser, there are some things you can do to protect yourself.
-These safety tips can make the difference between being seriously injured or killed and escaping alive.
+Paying attention to details can make the difference between being seriously injured or killed and safely escaping the abusive relationship.

 Prepare for emergency situations